cloudmesh-community/fa18-523-83/project-report/report.md

      * *Penalized Models*: Use penalized methods to cause the model to pay more attentions to the minority class to evaluate.

-* Methods that will not be used:
+* Methods that will not be used [@fa18-523-18-www-imbalanced-classes]:

      * *Increase Training Data*: gaining more data to provide more balance and insights in data.